Oxalis Not Growing or Producing New Leaves

 - 1

-Check for bulbs beneath the soil surface and consider whether the plant might simply be resting; if bulbs are firm, be patient for several weeks before making other changes.
+Check for bulbs beneath the soil surface and consider whether the plant might simply be resting; if bulbs are firm, be patient for several weeks before making any other changes.

 - 2